smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

 ======================

 The software is python based.
-To install the software and the required packages it is recommended to use a fresh virtual environment running Python 3.7 or 3.8.
+To install the software and the required packages, we recommend using a fresh virtual environment.
+Please refer to ``pyproject.toml`` for the supported Python version.

 We recommend using pyenv to manage virtual environments.
 Instructions for installing and using